CLICK HERE TO ACCESS

 Sign up to receive 10 ready-to-use ELA resources your students will love!

 The Giver by Lois Lowry is a teacher’s dream novel.
 The complex dystopian plotline, dynamic characters, and thought-provoking themes provide so many opportunities for teachers to foster text-to-self and text-to-world connections.
 Critical thinking activities that allow students to empathize with the characters are a must-have in any novel unit.
 Below are 8 of my favorite activities for The Giver that do just that.

-This activity is always a class favorite.
-It allows students to empathize with Jonas and his friends as they are assigned careers by the Chief Elder during the Ceremony of Twelve.
+This first activity is always a class favorite.
+It allows students to empathize with Jonas and his friends as they are assigned careers by the Chief Elder during the Ceremony of 12.

-Students are welcomed into the classroom by a colourful poster for The Ceremony of Twelve.
+Welcome students to the classroom with a colorful poster for The Ceremony of Twelve.
 Once they are all settled, immediately transform into The Chief Elder.
 Address the class explaining that although they have spent the last 11 years learning to fit in and standardize their behavior, that this ceremony will celebrate their differences.
 Then, one-by-one present each student with their new job and a designated card that states all of the roles and responsibilities.
 After each student gets their assignment, have the rest of the class say in unison, “Thank you for your childhood.”

 Give your students a choice of assignment.
 They can either fill out an application for a job switch or write a journal discussing their feelings on their new role in the community!

 In The Giver, Jonas has the capacity to ‘see beyond.’
 This means that Jonas, unlike the other members of the community, can use his senses from memory that allow him the ability to see color.
 This fun, seeing beyond class activity allows students to step into Jonas’ shoes to understand his ability to see beyond.